 - Help to protect against cancer, especially cancers of the brain and prostate.

 Many people believe that the therapeutic effects of garlic come from sulfur-containing compounds.
 Those are the very same compounds that give garlic its stinky odor.

 So garlic is heart-heathy AND delicious!
 Enjoy it at every opportunity.
-Here are few of my favorite garlic-loaded recipes:

 How do you roast a chicken fast?